Jamesminer1133/Cubus-Launcher/README.md

 # Cubus-Launcher
 A Minecraft launcher / manager written in python.

-The CTkScrollableDropdown folder is a BUILD requirement.
+The CTkScrollableDropdown folder is a BUILD requirement, credit to Akascape for the module!